Events & Activities

 Friday-Saturday-Sunday – Booth #500 on Ann Arbor Trail!

-Kristen Dillenbeck Zipp of New York City, formerly of Canton will once again create a living art mural during Art in the Park.
+Kristen Dillenbeck Zipp of Portland, Oregon (formerly of Canton) will once again create a living art mural during Art In The Park.
 She came up with the idea of body painting then combined it with her love of live murals.
-Anderson has demonstrated her living mural as well as just body painting at many different shows in New York, and Michigan.
-This will be her 6th year at Art In The Park.
+Kristen has demonstrated her living mural as well as just body painting at many different shows in Oregon, New York, and Michigan.
+This will be her 9th year at Art In The Park.
 Incorporating canvas, paint & live human figures, the 3-dimensional mural is bound to turn heads throughout the weekend.
 The living art mural will be on display on the intersection of Main & Ann Arbor Trail.

 George Tait's Living Statue